Superboy-Prime: Legion of 3 Worlds

 During the war between the Legions of Super-Heroes and the Legion of Super-Villains, Prime battles several opponents with whom he has a history.
 First, the immortal Sodam Yat (the last Guardian of the Universe) is persuaded to end his self-imposed retirement on Oa to battle Superboy-Prime.
 Then Bart Allen returns from the Speed Force, wearing the Kid Flash uniform that he had not worn since fighting Prime in Infinite Crisis.
-Soon after, Conner Kent (Superboy) enters the battle, his corpse dug up by Starman in the present and placed in a Kryptonian restoration chamber for the past 1000 years.
+Soon after, Conner Kent enters the battle, having been resurrected by Starman using a Kryptonian restoration chamber.
 The resurrections of Kid Flash and Superboy are part of a master contingency plan devised long before by Brainiac 5, who was forewarned of Superboy-Prime by one of Dream Girl's prophecies.

-During the battle, Prime kills two Legionnaires whose abilities manage to hurt him: Sun Boy of Earth Prime's "Threeboot Legion", who uses red solar powers; and Element Lad of Earth Prime, who managed to turn the ground around Prime into green kryptonite of the Earth Prime universe.

-During the battle, Superman, Lightning Lad, Cosmic Boy, and Saturn Girl are brought to the end of time by the Time Trapper, who then attacks them.
-During the fight, the Trapper is revealed to be an aged Superboy-Prime.
-The elder Superboy-Prime states that he became an anomaly that could not be killed after being shunted into the multiverse by the Guardians of the Universe and became the sole survivor of all creation.
+During the battle, Superman, Lightning Lad, Cosmic Boy, and Saturn Girl are brought to the end of time by the Time Trapper, Superboy-Prime's future self.
+The Time Trapper states that he became an anomaly that could not be killed after being shunted into the multiverse by the Guardians of the Universe and became the sole survivor of all creation.

-Back on Earth, Conner quickly begins gaining the upper-hand against Prime.
-Using his heat-vision, Conner manages to create a deep wound across the S-shield that Prime had carved into his chest.
-Meanwhile, at the end of time, the same wound appears on Time Trapper's chest.
-Realizing that Time Trapper's past is directly connected to his future, Saturn Girl uses the Time Trapper's time portals to recruit every Legion across the multiverse, who fight and defeat the Time Trapper.
-Superman and the three Legion founders transport him to the 31st Century, where the Trapper faces his younger self.
-Superboy-Prime and Trapper start bickering which culminates with their mutual destruction after Prime attacks Time Trapper, creating a paradox.

-The paradox created by Prime attacking himself returns him to Earth-Prime.
+Conner creates a deep wound across Superboy-Prime's chest, which also appears on Time Trapper's chest.
+Realizing that Time Trapper's past is directly connected to his future, Saturn Girl has the Time Trapper summon versions of the Legion from across the multiverse, who fight and defeat the Time Trapper.
+Superboy-Prime attacks Time Trapper, creating a paradox that returns him to Earth-Prime.
 To his dismay, his girlfriend and family have read Infinite Crisis, Sinestro Corps War, Countdown to Final Crisis, and Legion of 3 Worlds, and are now terrified of him.
 Prime lives in his parents' basement, who support him out of fear for what he might do to them.
-He spends his days collecting comic books and trolling the DC Comics message boards, remarking that the DCU will never be rid of him and that he "always survives."
-Despite the physical depletion of his powers, his eyes begin glowing red again.
+He spends his days collecting comic books and trolling the DC Comics message boards, remarking that the DC universe will never be rid of him.